-- Council of Exceptional Children: This organization advocates for children with special needs.
+- Council of Exceptional Children: Advocates for children with special needs.

-- Goodwill Industries: Goodwill Industries works with people with disabilities to help them find and keep jobs and increase their independence.
+- Goodwill Industries: Works with people with special needs to help them find and keep jobs and increase their independence.

 - Education: Educational resources and inclusion for people with disabilities.

 - Inclusion Solutions: Resources for parents and educators on inclusion.